eduardoboucas/buildtimes/posts/2017-02-09-contributing-firefox-devtools/2017-02-09-contributing-firefox-devtools.md

 You can then click on the hamburger menu on the top-right corner and go to `Developer` > `Browser Toolbox`.
 You can now inspect the various DevTools panels like you would do with any website.
 How cool is that?

-{% include helpers/image-legacy.html name="devtools1.png" caption="Using DevTools to inspect DevTools" %}
+{% include helpers/image.html, name:"devtools1.png", caption:"Using DevTools to inspect DevTools" %}

 The code for DevTools lives in the `devtools` directory on the root of the repository, under which there are a `client` and `server`sub-directories for the front-end and the back-end, respectively.
 Every time you change something in the code, you need to rebuild the application.
 To avoid the painstakingly long command we ran initially, you can simply use: